alexeidoell/networking_concepts/readme.txt

 UDP server binds 34922.
 UDP proxy binds 34923.

+When you run the above executables, the port they receive/listen from will be displayed.

 In order to run the servers, there are no command line arguments needed:
 $ ./tcp_server
 $ ./udp_server